-Intervention monographs and implementation manuals from ten demonstration sites that participated in Use of Social Media to Improve Engagement, Retention, and Health Outcomes along the HIV Care Continuum, a HRSA HIV/AIDS Bureau Special Projects of National Significance (SPNS) Program initiative.
+Resources (monographs, implementation manuals, mobile apps and text messaging) from ten demonstration sites that participated in Use of Social Media to Improve Engagement, Retention, and Health Outcomes along the HIV Care Continuum, a HRSA HIV/AIDS Bureau Special Projects of National Significance (SPNS) Program initiative.

 This initiative focused on innovative social and digital media methods designed to identify, link, and retain underserved, uninsured, hard-to-reach youth and young adults (aged 13-34) with HIV in primary care and supportive services.
-Methods used have included a variety of social media, internet, and mobile-based technologies to improve engagement and retention in care, and viral suppression.
+Methods included a variety of social media, internet, and mobile-based technologies to improve engagement and retention in care, and viral suppression.

 The Washington University, Saint Louis, MO